-Any advertisement should be brought or emailed to the Office of the Dean of Students in Andrews Hall for an approval stamp.
+Any advertisement should be brought or emailed to Student Life in Andrews Hall for an approval stamp.
 Materials are typically approved for two weeks at a time.
 Advertisements should be campus-event focused.

 - A recognized College organization, office, or department must sponsor the materials, and the sponsor's name and contact information must appear on the materials. - Distribution must be limited to the areas set aside for advertising purposes, including inside the residence halls. - At no time are materials to be taped, glued, tacked, or otherwise affixed to doors, walls, windows, or other building surfaces not specifically designated for such purposes.
-This also includes sidewalks, stairs, and trashcans. - Materials must be removed within 24 hours of said event or activity.

-- Advertisements containing references to alcohol or controlled substances will not be approved. - The Office of the Dean of Students reserves the right to deny approval for any advertisement that is inconsistent with our community standards and expectations. - Advertisements from outside entities, must be approved by the Office of Campus Involvement and may only be posted in designated areas.
+This also includes sidewalks, stairs, and trashcans. - Materials must be removed within 24 hours of said event or activity. - Advertisements containing references to alcohol or controlled substances will not be approved. - Student Life reserves the right to deny approval for any advertisement that is inconsistent with our community standards and expectations. - Advertisements from outside entities, must be approved by the Office of Campus Involvement and may only be posted in designated areas.